-When you’re beginning the process of putting together a social media monthly plan, you need to first ask yourself important questions in regards to who your target audience is, what type of content you plan to publish on your social networks, and how frequently you will be posting.
+When you’re beginning the process of putting together a social media monthly plan, you need to first ask yourself important questions in regards to who your target audience is, what type of content you plan to publish on your social media platforms, and how frequently you will be posting.
 When you’re confident you’ve found your ideal customer, you can then begin practically thinking about ways to curate purposeful, engaging content and finessing a strategy for posting.

 Here’s our top tips on creating a social media monthly plan